 Register For This Race Online

-A brand new event this year in North Routt County at the base of Hahn's Peak.
+This trail race is a new event that started in 2017 at the base of Hahn's Peak in North Routt County.
 Running this course started with a few hardcore North Routt locals meeting at the beautiful Cabins at Historic Columbine every 4th of July.
 From here they would race to the summit and fire outlook of Hahn's Peak, once an active Volcano with an elevation of 10,839 & 360 degree panoramic views like no other.
 Now however it's time to share this amazing course with all of you!

 This race is a benefit for the Steamboat Springs Track and Cross-Country teams who will be volunteering at the event on race day.